Tuesday, February 9, 2010

 Ten Years Older: Jarrod Gorbel EP Review

-After separating himself from his first music project, The Honorary Title, Jarrod Gorbel starts new, and on his own.
-Ten Years Older is a four song EP from the folk singer/songwriter.
+After separating himself from his first band, The Honorary Title, Jarrod Gorbel starts new, and on his own.
+Ten Years Older is a four-song EP from the folk singer/songwriter.
 The Brooklyn native blends soulful singing and simple melodies to create his debut solo project.
-Gorbel explained in a Twitter mesagge that the reason for going solo by saying "It was a growing up of sorts, THT was a great vehicle to communicate my music but I want to move on."

 The EP sounds similar to the music of The Honorary Title but it's more personal and has people involved.
 The same dedication and passion is used and is heard clearly.

 Some fans on his Myspace page express how much they love Jarrod and his music by saying things like "I'm really happy you're branching out.
 You're an amazing artist.
-I flutter inside at the sound of your voice...I can't wait until I'm back in the U.S. to see you play again" and "...I would like you know how much i truly appreciate your music, you have a beautiful voice, and lovely lyrical tunes" and also "you are a music hero".
+I flutter inside at the sound of your voice...I can't wait until I'm back in the U.S. to see you play again" and "...I would like you know how much i truly appreciate your music, you have a beautiful voice, and lovely lyrical tunes" and "you are a music hero".

 It's really difficult to pick a favorite song, but if I had to it would be "Optimism".
 The melodies and lyrics, in this song especially, are very similar to those of another folk band, Death Cab for Cutie.
 The chorus is the best part, where he sings